GoldScorpion69/LBS/README.md

 You paid for Skyrim didn't you?
 If not, go buy it off Steam and try again.

-#### Copy Game Folder Files
+#### Game Folder Files

 Download the latest ENB Series from http://enbdev.com/download_mod_tesskyrimse.htm and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your Skyrim Special Edition folder inside your steamapps/common folder.

-Copy all of the files from _game folder files_ over there.
+Now enter your Skyrim SE directory.
+Inside you will find a file named "binkw64.dll".
+Rename it by adding an underscore to the end, like so: "binkw64_.dll".
+Finally, copy all of the files from the _game folder files_ directory inside the LSM installation directory to your Skyrim SE directory.

 ## A note on BodySlide

 The current bodies and armors conform to a _CBBE Oppai_ preset from the _CBBE BodySlides Compendium_.
 It is rather... thicc.
 If you prefer a different look, you can render your own from the presets included or design one yourself in BodySlide, which is accessible from the same menu as SKSE and the rest of the tools.
-The only two groups you need to build are _3BBB_ and _BD 3BBB Fantasy_.
+The only two groups you need to build are _3BBB_ and _3BA Fantasy_.
 To save time and hard drive space you can opt not to build morphs as I have nothing in here that dynamically morphs any actors.
 But then of course you can't tweak your body with Racemenu, so it's a trade-off.

 ## Updating